 Armstrong would become the "first man" to step foot on the moon.
 Interestingly enough, on previous exploration missions, the commander would always stay behind while the subordinate did the exploring.
 Stories vary if NASA thought Armstrong should go first or if Aldrin deferred to his CO.
 In either case, Aldrin would still get to leave his footprints on the moon's surface 20 minutes later.
 However, out of jealousy, Aldrin took only five photographs of Armstrong while on the moon.
 The sixth image comes in the form of Armstrong's reflection in Aldrin's visor.

 Harmon Museum's newest exhibit, "Brides of Yesteryear", is now open.
-Featured are more than 25 wedding gowns worn by Warren County brides between 1870 and 1970.
+Featuring more than 25+ wedding gowns worn by Warren County brides between 1870 and 1970.
 This retrospective of wedding fashions includes photos of the brides wearing the gowns on their wedding day, along with information about the fabric and embellishments used to construct the dresses.

 Lisa Holz, a Harmon Museum volunteer and costume historian curated the exhibit under the director of Textile Curator Jeanne Doan.
 A team of volunteers worked with Holz and Doan to create the exhibit from early February until April 12 when the exhibit opened.